All posts

 01:30:08 info hello v2 started

 Scoped logs.
 This one runs deeper than the CLI.
-Every log line the relay emits about a script — its own Log.* output, lifecycle notices, hook errors, bind errors, runtime kills — is now published on that script's own channel. rebind run streams exactly your script's channel: no relay diagnostics, no other scripts' chatter, no hunting through a firehose for your one error.
-The same scoping shows up in the app's log view. (--all-logs gives you the firehose back, labeled, when you're debugging the relay itself.)
+Every log line the runtime emits about a script, from its own Log.* output to lifecycle notices, hook errors, bind errors, and runtime kills, is now published on that script's own channel. rebind run streams exactly your script's channel: no engine diagnostics, no other scripts' chatter, no hunting through a firehose for your one error.
+The same scoping shows up in the app's log view. (--all-logs gives you the full labeled firehose back when you need everything.)

 rebind repl: a live session inside the runtime

-This is the feature we're most excited about. rebind repl connects you to a persistent scratch runtime inside the relay — the full SDK, real input output, state that survives between lines:
+rebind repl connects you to a persistent scratch runtime inside the Rebind engine: the full SDK, real input and output, state that survives between lines:

 $ rebind repl

-rebind repl — relay connected (software) · ⌃D to exit
+rebind repl — connected (software) · ⌃D to exit

-TAB completion is queried live from the VM — it completes your own variables and tables, not just a canned list of SDK names.
+TAB completion is queried live from the VM.
+It completes your own variables and tables, not just a canned list of SDK names.
 Unfinished chunks continue on the next line.
-It's the fastest way to answer "what does this SDK call actually return?" that has ever existed for Rebind.
+When you want to know what an SDK call actually returns, this is the shortest path to the answer.

 rebind exec is the same runtime for one-shots and shell pipelines: